How To File An Insurance Claim When Your Car Gets Flooded4 min read

 When it’s finally safe to do so, call your insurance company as soon as possible.

-Provide them with all the necessary information, such as where the vehicle is parked, time and date of the flooding incident, and other information your insurer will require you to provide.
+Provide them with all the necessary information, such as where the vehicle is parked, the time and date of the flooding incident, and other information your insurer will require you to provide.

 If an insurance representative gives you instructions, follow them to the letter to avoid mishaps during the claiming process.